smazzone/hello-jenkins/README.md

 # hello-jenkins
-My super sample app to test out Jenkins.
+a simple node.js app to test CI with Jenkins